 2. shall provide media transmission notification to the user;

-3. shall store the User ID and the SSRC of the user transmitting the media;
+3. shall store the User ID, Audio SSRC, Video SSRC and the SSRC of the user transmitting the media;

 4. if the Reception Mode field is set to '0' indicating automatic reception mode: